lpl2981/Project-Phase-1/README.md

 # CIS385_Assignment5
-CIS385_Assignment5
+CIS385_Project Phase 1

-Create an Angular project using the provided REST API.
+Create a project with phase 1 of the assignment

 Run these commands to create a sample MongoDb collection
 ```javascript